R1cebank/RLTKJS/NoneLLVM/Readme.txt

 Prerequisits - run [gem install rltk] before executing this program,
                this program will not run unless rltk is installed on the host machine

-Performance -  The included source runs AST nodes in Ruby's environment, I have
-                removed LLVM for JIT compilation since it requires llvm-3.4 and professor decided not to give extra credits for fast performance

-Part1 & 2 of this project is written in C++, I have rewritten them in Ruby which is a language I am only familar with for 2 days.
-Please contact me or grade this program manually if I got less than 90 points.
-Thank You

-This is a proprietary solution owned by Siyuan Gao.
-  Redistribution without express written authorization from all of the copyright owners is strictly prohibited, and will be pursued to the fullest extent of the applicable laws.